gravitational/careers/challenges/ai-ml/challenge-1.md

 unhappy scenarios.
 Do not try to achieve 100% test coverage as that will take too long.

-### Dependencies

-Please write as much of your own code as possible.
-Avoid relying on third party dependencies for key components of the challenge where possible.
-Do not rely on any shell scripts or external binaries.

-Prefer the standard library and whichever CLI library you are most familiar with.
-If there is a dependency that you want to use but are unsure about please ask first.

 # Requirements

 ## Level 4